jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Note that this keyword do not have any attribute value, i.e. do not write 'force=.True.' but only 'force' in {}.
 Also keep in mind that force is negative gradient.

 ## 4.4.8 Cart
 Request the use of Cartesian type atomic basis functions.
 The default basis type in `automr` (i.e. spherical harmonic functions) will then be disabled.
 These two types of basis functions correspond to '6D 10F' (Cartesian functions) and '5D 7F' (spherical harmonic functions) in Gaussian.
 It is strongly recommended to use spherical harmonic functions, especially in all-electron relativistic computations (DKH2, X2C, etc).

 Note that for computations involving the ORCA program, this keyword cannot be used since ORCA only support spherical harmonic functions.

 If you don't know the meaning of 5D or 6D, you are referred to Schlegel and Frisch's paper (DOI: 10.1002/qua.560540202), and a good explanation from [Chemissian](http://www.chemissian.com/ch5).
 If you can read Chinese, you are recommended to read [Sobereva's blog](http://sobereva.com/51).

 ## 4.4.9 HF_prog
 Specify the program for performing Hartree-Fock (HF) calculations.
 Supported programs are Gaussian(default), PySCF, PSI4 and ORCA.
 If the input molecule is singlet, RHF and broken symmetry UHF (plus wave function stability analysis) will be successively performed.
 If not singlet, only UHF (plus wave function stability analysis) will be performed.

-It is strongly recommended to use the default HF_prog (i.e. Gaussian), since the SCF algorithm in Gaussian is the most effective in almost all cases, among all quantum software packages.
+It is strongly recommended to use the default HF_prog (i.e. Gaussian), since the SCF algorithm in Gaussian is the most effective/robust in almost all cases, among all quantum software packages.
 The only case when you are recommended to use PySCF/PSI4/ORCA, is that if your studied molecule is large and cannot be further simplified (Nbasis>1500), you can consider turn on the RI approximation of HF to accelerate computations in PySCF, PSI4 or ORCA.
 For example, in this special case you are supposed to write
 ```
 mokit{RI,HF_prog=PySCF} # (or PSI4, ORCA if you wish)
 ```
 in .gjf file.
-For small to medium-size molecules (Nbasis<1000), better not use PySCF/PSI4/ORCA since their SCF is usually slower or harder to converge than that of Gaussian.
+For people who cannot (or are not allowed to) use Gaussian, `HF_prog=PySCF` is a recommended choice.

 ## 4.4.10 GVB_prog
 Specify the GVB program.
 Supported programs are GAMESS(default), Gaussian and QChem.
 The second-order SCF (SOSCF) algorithm in GAMESS is used to converge the GVB wave function.
 The GAMESS version >=2017 is strongly recommended.
 Older versions of GAMESS may work or may not, since they are not tested by the developers.
 It is always recommended to use the default program GAMESS, rather than Gaussian (due to poor convergence for transition metal).